Fraunhofer-AISEC/dgate/README.md

 # Information

 This is a repository which contains a proof-of-concept implementation for the published paper called "D-GATE: Decentralized Geolocation and Time Enforcement for Usage Control" published 2023 in a IEEE European Symposium on Security and Privacy Workshop (EuroS&PW).
-For details please refer to our paper.
+For details please refer to the paper.

+This project is not maintained.
+Note that this repository presents a prototype implementation and is not to be used in production.

 # Start instructions